RaghuCPatel/Elumina/README.md

 - <b>Failure Report</b>
   ![Failure Report Screenshot][failure-report-screenshot]

+## Zephyr Integration
+To update Automation results in Zephyr follow the below steps a.In 'zephyr_Integration_Data.json' file Make sure 'projectKey','testCycleKey','webreferer' and 'authorization' of zephyr scale are update. b.Update the 'projectKey' with the respective Project under which testcycle need to be executed c.Update Zephyr 'testCycleKey' with the repspective test cycle created under the project. c.Update 'webreferer' as per execution environment. d.Update 'authorization' based on the “API keys” available under zyphr scale. e.Import the variable and call the variable for reaspective tests file if any new test files created.

 ## SonarQube

 Once you have completed setup for SonarQube given in Prerequisites section, configure SonarQube as given below